 Publishing your work via the gold route means that the final version of your work is made freely available via the publisher's website.
 In order to fund this, an article processing charge (APC) is required.
-In fully gold open access journals, all work in those journals is freely available online.
+In fully gold open access journals, all papers within those journals are freely available online.
 In hybrid journals, some research will be made open access through an APC payment, whilst other papers will remain behind a paywall.

 You may also come across transformative journals when looking to publish open access.
 Transformative journals are subscription/hybrid journals that do not fall under transformative agreements, but which have committed to becoming fully open access.
 Unlike when publishing under a transformative agreement, authors are not eligible for free open access publishing in transformative journals.
 However, Plan S funded authors may be able to use their block grants for APC payments in these journals.
 Plan S funded researchers can use the Journal Checker Tool to check compliant routes for open access publishing.
 If you are unsure about this, please do get in touch.

-A publish and read agreement with BMJ allows corresponding authors affiliated with the University of Essex who are funded by UKRI*, Wellcome Trust, or the Medical Charities** to publish original articles reporting primary research (not reviews, commentaries or rapid communications) open access in BMJ’s hybrid journals.
+A publish and read agreement with BMJ allows funded* corresponding authors affiliated with the University of Essex to publish original articles reporting primary research (not reviews, commentaries or rapid communications) open access in BMJ’s hybrid journals.

 Corresponding authors affiliated with the University of Essex can publish articles open access with Brill with no extra costs.
 Submit your article to your journal contact at Brill with the request to publish open access and indicate that you are an author affiliated with the University of Essex.
 Once the article is accepted it will be published open access free of charge.